krukarkonrad/flightApp/readme.md

 Every HTTP call is holded by proper service that is doing whole logic and database stuff.

-Backend code is availabe in this repository ```flightApp/fligthApp/src/main/java/com/flightapp/```
+Backend code is available in this repository ```flightApp/fligthApp/src/main/java/com/flightapp/```

 # Frontend

-As an aplication ctoains only few action I wasn't using React Route.
+As an application contains only few action I wasn't using React Route.

-The biggest vulnerability for me is not refreshing list of Tourist/Flight assignet.
+The biggest vulnerability for me is not refreshing list of Tourist/Flight assigned.

 After an insert or remove of Tourist/Flight we need to refresh whole page to see results.